adamaltmejd/education-choice-pap/2_Replication_of_Kirkeboen_et_al_2016.md

 This will yield a data set of applicants that have been admitted to field $j$ rather than field $k$, with one observation per individual.
 I will then join this data to the individual characteristics data set from SCB.
 The final data set will contain one observation per applicant.

-### Local estimation
-@Kirkeboen2016_field_study use non-local estimation, including all applicants that are on a margin in the sample, no matter how far away they are from the cutoff.
+The above description follows the procedure in @Kirkeboen2016_field_study as closely as possible.
+We will also however try to ameliorate their process.
+First and foremost, they use non-local estimation, including all applicants that are on a margin in the sample, no matter how far away they are from the cutoff.
 We will compare their approach with an actual regression discontinuity design approach where only applicants close to the cutoff are included.
 Compared to their approach, when we have identified all admission margins according to the algorithm above, we then drop those applicants that have a score too far away from the cutoff, selecting bandwidth and weights using the procedure in @Imbens2012_optimal_bandwidth.

+Second, we will try to make use of more of the variation in the data.
+For one thing, we have a sample of applicants that are exactly at the cutoff, out of which a random sample will be offered spots.
+This lottery sample can be joined to the discontinuity sample for an increase in power.
+As described in the introduction, we will also include each applicant multiple times, once for each admission margin within the bandwidth.
+An applicant can potentially be just below several cutoffs, but can only be just above one, the one to which they are actually admitted.
+Since the applications are collapsed by field, however, only a small fraction of applicants will have more than two different fields in their application.
+When using multiple admission thresholds, standard errors will be clustered by applicant.

 # References